 Opportunity to Implement SCIENCE+C Pathway

-Science+C enhances three core science courses, Biology, Chemistry, and Physics, with computational modeling and simulation.
-Receive free Science+C courses and year-long professional development while participating in National Science Foundation research!
+Science+C enhances three core science courses: Biology, Chemistry, and Physics, with computational modeling and simulation.
+Join our community of teachers to receive free Science+C courses and year-long professional development while participating in National Science Foundation research!

-Introduce all your students to computing—and its relevance in science!
-Teach them valuable skills in problem-solving by using and modifying computer models.
-Engage them with activities that build and reinforce their science learning at each step.
-Participate in research activities and be part of a nationwide initiative to design cutting-edge curriculum that helps all students develop skills in computer science.
+Participating in the Science+C program will enable you to introduce all your students to computing—and its relevance in science.
+Science+C activities teach students valuable skills in problem-solving by using and modifying computer models, and engage them with activities that build and reinforce their science learning at each step.
+As part of this group of Biology, Chemistry, and Physics teachers, you’ll participate in research activities and be part of a nationwide initiative to design cutting-edge curriculum that helps all students develop skills in computer science.

 The Science+C Courses offer multiple benefits: